DevSensei: PR Workflow Automation

 DevSensei reads the devsensei.yaml configuration from the default branch of your repository for every pull request.
 This is in contrast to Code Owners configuration in CODEOWNERS file, that is taken from the destination branch of the pull request. |

-The format of the Code Owners rules is the same, so you can copy that to the rules section of the add-codeowners
+The format of the Code Owners rules is the same, so you can copy that to the rules section of the codeowners custom attribute.

 CODEOWNERS